Vannamma148/todofy/README.md

-# todofy
-A responsive Todo List app built with HTML, CSS, and JavaScript.

 # 📝 To-Do List Web App

 A beautiful and responsive **To-Do List** application built using **HTML, CSS, and JavaScript**.
 This project features a modern UI with a custom animated cursor, allowing users to add and manage tasks easily.
 It's fully responsive and has a minimal aesthetic.